Size: 3 to 4 mm long (25mm = 1 inch); maggots are 2.5 to 4.5 mm long

 Fruit flies swarm around their common food sources, which include any rotting, decaying, moldy, or dirty food.
 Check for fruit flies around your garbage, recycling, and drains.

 Fruit flies reproduce in sources of moisture and the females lay their eggs in food sources so the emerging larvae can begin eating immediately.
-You may find them under your sink, near fruit or vegetables, in garbage containers or around condensation.
+You may find them under your sink, near fruit or vegetables, in garbage containers, or in other moist areas.

 Scientific Order: Diptera (all true flies)